How Much to Budget for Home Maintenance in Omaha (2026)

 "I've had buyers who spent $10,000–$15,000 fixing a sewer line.
 It's money you'll never see — nobody puts 'new sewer main' on their home wish list, but it'll stop everything when it fails."

 The other problem: sewer lines are usually not covered by home warranties.
 Most warranty plans are built around interior systems, not underground infrastructure.
 That's exactly why I recommend adding a sewer scope to the inspection on any home with some age to it.
 A scope typically costs $150–$300 and sends a camera through the line to show you exactly what you're dealing with.
-It's cheap insurance against a very expensive surprise — and it's one of the best $200 you can spend in the buying process.
+It's cheap insurance against a very expensive surprise — and one of the best $200 you can spend in the buying process.

 A Realistic Budget by Home Type